Heading to Big Sur with the kids? Get ready for an amazing adventure in one of California’s most gorgeous locations.

 Like the other beaches in Big Sur, the ocean waves and rip currents are pretty rough at this beach.
 But what Carmel River State Beach has that many of the others don’t is the Carmel Lagoon that forms as the Carmel River approaches the ocean.

 We love to look at the ocean in Northern California, but it’s rare to find a beach that we enjoy swimming in, so we’re always on the lookout for these lagoons.
-Not only are they safe for kids to play and wade in, but often draw in a fascinating array of seabirds.
+Not only are they one of the few places where it’s safe to splash in Big Sur with kids, but it’s also a beautiful introduction to the area.

 2. Explore Point Lobos: The “Crown Jewel” of the California State Park System

-At the northern tip of Big Sur is my happy place: Point Lobos State Natural Reserve.
-This park has wonderful nature trails that are unique, gorgeous, and fun for the whole family.
+At the northern tip of Big Sur is one of my favorite places in the whole state: Point Lobos State Natural Reserve.
+This park has wonderful nature trails that are unique, gorgeous, and super fun for the whole family to explore.

 Our favorite walk with the kids is the Cypress Grove Trail.
 It’s less than a mile long but offers some of the park’s most awe-inspiring landscapes.
 You’ll find orange-algae-covered cypress trees next to the surreal blues of Monterey Bay.
 And there are opportunities for a little rock scrambling and side trails that the boys love.